osztenkurden/simple-websockets/README.md

 where `values` is the array of arguments after first argument of `send` method.

-`socket.on` listens for incoming data that fits the object and calls listener.
+`socket.on` listens for incoming data that fits the scheme and calls listener.

 You can send events without values.